chros73/rtorrent-wiki/Home.md

 This project is developed by Jari Sundell, "Rakshasa", a former student of computer science, math and Japanese at the University of Oslo.
 He can be reached on [sundell.software@gmail.com](mailto:sundell.software@gmail.com), also an unofficial help channel may be found at `##rtorrent@irc.freenode.net` which should be used for user-support.

-If you didn't get a reply to a mail sent to this address, it may either mean he is busy, has a rather full inbox or that should have searched the internet first.
+If you didn't get a reply to a mail sent to this address, it may either mean he is busy, has a rather full inbox or that you should have searched the internet first.